AlexMost/url_for_for_spine/README.md

 url_for_for_spine
 =================

-Helper for extending Spne.js Controllers functionality.
+Helper for extending Spine controllers functionality.
 Adds support for generating dynamic urls by name of controller and action.
 Just like in Pylons.